plainionist/plainionist.github.io/_drafts/clean-arch.md

 - is a usecase just a function?
 - what about depenecy injection. reference scott about dependency injection in f#

+- what is really the benefit/difference to clean architecture? is it the independency to frameworks? is it the focus on the usecases? (not driven by UI or DB - driven by the usecase of the domain) is it the "screaming" architecture?

 ## stackoverflow